Sterile Drug Compounding Contamination: What Facility Managers Need to Know and How to Maintain Compliance

 The most widely publicized sterile drug compound contamination outbreak was traced back to the New England Compounding Center in 2012.
 This outbreak led to more than 800 cases and 64 deaths.
 The direct cause of these infections was fungal contamination of methylprednisolone that led to the development of fungal meningitis.
 Perhaps the most shocking detail of the NECC case is that the investigation revealed the company knowingly distributed drugs that were potentially contaminated for nearly six years.

 This case is a perfect example of why environmental monitoring alone isn’t enough for pharmacies — corrective actions MUST occur when environmental monitoring indicates there are potential contamination problems.
-That’s why it’s essential for facility managers to have a strong understanding of the national consensus standards USP 797 — which sets forth guidelines for sterile drug compounding — and USP 800 — which deals specifically with hazardous drug compounding.
-The Joint Commission and CMS have since adopted both of these standards as a requirement for compliance.
+That’s why it’s essential for facility managers to have a strong understanding of the national consensus standards USP 797 — which sets forth guidelines for sterile drug compounding — and USP 800 — which deals specifically with hazardous drug compounding and safe handling.
+The Joint Commission, Det Norske Veritas (DNV) and Centers for Medicare and Medicaid Services (CMS) have since adopted both of these standards as a requirement for compliance.

 The Problem with Sterile Drug Compounding Compliance

 Guidelines for improving pharmacy quality have been around for years, but USP 797 has only been official since 2004.
+Enforcement of revisions to USP 797 is expected in 2020.
 Many pharmacies — particularly hospital pharmacies — were designed before such stringent requirements were put into place.
-This means many pharmacies are now scrambling to catch up and become compliant.
-In fact, we conducted a survey about USP 797 and USP 800 compliance and found that only about half of respondents were currently in full compliance with 797 and less than 10 percent were in full compliance with 800.
+This means many pharmacies are still not compliant and are still trying to catch up.

 Hazardous Drugs and USP 800

-Though USP 800 only became its own consensus standard recently, many of the same requirements have been written into other guidelines in the past (such as NIOSH).
+Though USP 800 only became its own consensus standard recently (effective December 1, 2019), many of the same requirements have been written into other guidelines in the past (such as NIOSH).
 However, the USP expert committee determined that risk from hazardous drugs warranted the creation of an entirely separate standard, and therefore published USP 800.

-As with many physical environment infection prevention strategies, both pressurization and containment are key to control the risk.
-Negative pressure provides a safeguard for employee protection and is crucial at each stage of the hazardous drug handling process — from receiving, unpacking, and storing.
-USP 800 also requires that pharmacies have a separate room for storing hazardous drugs with a separate refrigerator, in order to keep them away from non-hazardous drugs and avoid contamination.
+As with many physical environment infection prevention strategies, both pressurization and containment are key to controlling the risk.
+Negative pressure provides a safeguard for employee protection and is crucial at each stage of the hazardous drug handling process — from receiving and unpacking through to disposal.
+USP 800 also requires that pharmacies separate the storage of hazardous drugs and non-hazardous drugs in order to prevent contamination.
+Further, it is important to keep in mind that USP 800 sets forth the minimum requirements; some states, may enforce stricter facility requirements.

 Achieving Compliance Under USP 797 and USP 800